rasbot/bigfoot-sighting-generator/README.md

 </div>

-This project generates bigfoot sightings using a RNN (recurrent neural network).
+This project generates bigfoot sightings using GPT-2.
 The sightings are tweeted using a twitter bot which can be accessed here:

 https://www.twitter.com/sasBOTch